AlarkaSanyal/SimpleJavaExamples/README.md

 **Concept**
 * Use recursion with a min and a max integer and check if current root value is less than or more than min and max values.

+### 6. Successor
+Find the successor in a BST in-order traversal.
+Assume parent link is present for each node.

+**Concept**
+* If right sub tree is not null, find the smallest value in the right sub tree.
+* Else, move up the tree till a node is a left child of a parent node.

 ### Practice
 #### 1. GraphDFS
 Implementing DFS traversal using simple Node class.